talha4real/url-masker/README.md

 # URL Masker

-A package for adding an extra URL with your own prefix to any URL using MongoDB.
+A package for adding an extra URL to provided with your own prefix using MongoDB.

 ## Installation